© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Black Mixen, round barrow to NW of is a scheduled monument protected by Cadw under reference RD256.
 View the official record →

-Black Mixen is a round barrow located in Radnorshire, Wales, and represents a Bronze Age funerary monument typical of the prehistoric burial landscape of mid-Wales.
+Black Mixen is a round barrow situated in Radnorshire, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD256.

 Black Mixen, round barrow to NW of dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Black Mixen, round barrow to NW of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD256.